 A Wayside Tavern for the Weary: Site for Winnetka’s First Church

 A wayside tavern for weary pioneers on their long trek from New York to Wisconsin became Winnetka’s first church, Christ Church.
 When John and Susannah Garland and their eight children reached the Patterson Tavern in 1847, en route from the East to the wilds of Wisconsin, they stayed overnight for a rest.
 Awakening to the enchantment of the woods and ravines here, they decided to settle in what is now Winnetka.

 Garland purchased the tavern from the Widow Patterson and operated it for ten years.
-It was the tradition in colonial New England that a village’s church be located near a tavern so that churchgoers could repair to the warmth of the public meeting place after services.
+It was the tradition in colonial New England that a village’s church be located near a tavern so that churchgoers could retreat to the warmth of the public meeting place after services.
 Initially, Garland closed the tavern to travelers on Sundays, conducting services for his family and friends.
-Eventually, he built a house for his family just south of the tavern; there he held the very first township meeting for New Trier.
-In 1869 he built Garland Church.
-A marble tablet memorializing his wife, Susannah and dedicating it to the “Glory of God,” is in the beautiful hilltop church on Sheridan Road that is now Christ Church.
+Eventually, he built a house for his family just south of the tavern.
+There, he held the very first township meeting for New Trier.
+In 1869, he built Garland Church.
+A marble tablet memorializing his wife, Susannah, and dedicating it to the “Glory of God,” is in the beautiful hilltop church on Sheridan Road that is now Christ Church.